Nikhil9786/Implemetation-of-VGG16-ResNet18-InceptionV2-on-Cifar100/README.md

  * No Regularization

-   <dt>justify</dt>
-   <dd>To implement this part of the architecture I used the original Inception V2 architecture excluding the two reduction
+   To implement this part of the architecture I used the original Inception V2 architecture excluding the two reduction convolutional blocks.
-   convolutional blocks.
 To avoid the over-fitting and increase the accuracy, I used ’elu’ activation instead of ’relu’.
    After training the model i got training accuracy of 64% and testing accuracy of 32.64% for adam optimizer.
-For SGD optimizer, I got the training accuracy of 59.5% and testing accuracy of 39.45%.</dd>
+For SGD optimizer, I got the training accuracy of 59.5% and testing accuracy of 39.45%.

  * Batch Normalization

-   <dt>justify</dt>
-   <dd>For batch normalization I used LeakyRelu activation as elu and relu both were unable to avoid over-fitting.
-Also, used
-   batch normalization only at the end of all layers of each convolutional block.
+   For batch normalization I used LeakyRelu activation as elu and relu both were unable to avoid over-fitting.
+Also, used batch normalization only at the end of all layers of each convolutional block.
 I reduced the number of convolutional block A,B and C to 2,3 and 1 respectively.For adam optimizer i got training accuracy of 51.55% and testing accuracy of 33.42%.
-For SGD optimizer, training accuracy is 65.78% and testing accuracy of 44.45%.</dd>
+For SGD optimizer, training accuracy is 65.78% and testing accuracy of 44.45%.

  * Dropouts

-   <dt>justify</dt>
-   <dd>For dropout regularization, I didnt use the data augmentation and model fit generator, instead I used model fit and
-   increased the trainable prameters by not using the reduction blocks and also reducing the number of convolution blocks A,B and C to 2,3 and 1 respectively.
+   For dropout regularization, I didnt use the data augmentation and model fit generator, instead I used model fit and increased the trainable prameters by not using the reduction blocks and also reducing the number of convolution blocks A,B and C to 2,3 and 1 respectively.
 For this part also, I used Leaky Relu activation instead of relu and elu as that were unable to avoid the over-fitting of the model.
 After training the model for adam optimizer, I got training and testing accuracy of 76.72 and 32% respectively.
-For SGD optimizer, I got the training and testing accuracy of 91.98% and 36.89% respectively.</dd>
+For SGD optimizer, I got the training and testing accuracy of 91.98% and 36.89% respectively.

 **Final Results**